steven2358/awesome-generative-ai/README.md

 - [Lensa](https://prisma-ai.com/lensa) - An all-in-one image editing app that includes the generation of personalized avatars using Stable Diffusion.
 - [RunDiffusion](https://rundiffusion.com/) - Cloud-based workspace for creating AI-generated art.
 - [Ideogram](https://ideogram.ai/) - A text-to-image platform to make creative expression more accessible.
+- [KREA](https://www.krea.ai/) - Generate high quality visuals with an AI that knows about your styles, concepts, or products.

 ### Graphic design